-The BCF group, including the packaging division, is the Company's largest segment which contributed about 69.2% of revenues for the year ended December 31, 2023.
+The BCF group, including the packaging division, is the Company's largest segment which contributed about 69.2% and 66.5% of revenues for the year ended December 31, 2023 and quarter ended March 31, 2024, respectively.
 Established in the 1960s, the Company's BCF segment manufactures, distributes, sells and markets a diverse mix of food and beverage products.
 In the Philippines, URC is a dominant player with leading market shares in Snacks, Candies and Chocolates, and is a significant player in the Biscuits and Noodles categories.
 Beyond Snackfoods, the Company is also present in the Beverage space.
 URC is a competitive player in the Coffee category, is the largest player in the Ready-to-Drink (RTD) Tea market and is further expanding into other RTD beverage segments.
 The Company also conducts some of its branded consumer foods operations through its majority-owned subsidiaries and joint venture companies.
 The Company established URC BOPP Packaging and URC Flexible Packaging divisions to engage in the manufacture of bi-axially oriented polypropylene (BOPP) films for packaging companies and flexible packaging materials to cater to various URC branded products.
 Both manufacturing facilities are located in Simlong, Batangas and are ISO 9001:2008 certified for Quality Management Systems.

 Majority of URC's consumer foods business are conducted in the Philippines but the Company has expanded more aggressively into other ASEAN markets, primarily through its wholly-owned subsidiary, URC International.
 In 2021, URC acquired Munchy Food Industries Sdn.
 Bhd.
 (Munchy's), one of the leading players in the Biscuits category in Malaysia, which provides a wide variety of offerings across all key biscuit segments with well-loved brands including Munchy's Crackers, Lexus Cream Sandwich, Oat Krunch and Muzic Wafer.
-The international operations contributed about 20.7% of the Company's sale of goods and services for the year ended December 31, 2023.
+The international operations contributed about 20.7% of the Company's sale of goods and services for the year ended December 31, 2023 and about 20.9% for the quarter ended March 31, 2024.

 The Company's AIC group is composed of three business segments: (1) Agro-Industrial Group (AIG), which operates three divisions - a) Farms, b) Animal Nutrition and Health, and c) Food, Drugs and Disinfectants, (2) Flour Division, and (3) Sugar and Renewables Division (SURE) which operates the a) Sugar, b) Distillery, and c) Cogeneration divisions.
-Total AIC contributed about 30.8% of revenues for the year ended December 31, 2023.
+Total AIC contributed about 30.8% of revenues for the year ended December 31, 2023; and 33.5% for quarter ended March 31, 2024.